shredthaGNAR/list-of-my-starred-repos/README.md

 * [OhShINT/ohshint.gitbook.io](https://github.com/OhShINT/ohshint.gitbook.io): So what is this all about?
 Yep, its an OSINT blog and a collection of OSINT resources and tools.
 Suggestions for new OSINT resources is always welcomed.
 * [cbuijs/oisd](https://github.com/cbuijs/oisd): Optimized version of OISD BlockLists
 * [tom-james-watson/old-reddit-redirect](https://github.com/tom-james-watson/old-reddit-redirect): Ensure Reddit always loads the old design
-* [ollama/ollama](https://github.com/ollama/ollama): Get up and running with Llama 3.3, Mistral, Gemma 2, and other large language models.
+* [ollama/ollama](https://github.com/ollama/ollama): Get up and running with Llama 3.3, Phi 4, Gemma 2, and other large language models.
 * [ollama-ui/ollama-ui](https://github.com/ollama-ui/ollama-ui): Simple HTML UI for Ollama
 * [kevinhermawan/Ollamac](https://github.com/kevinhermawan/Ollamac): Mac app for Ollama
 * [Sine-Of-Time/Omaha-Poker](https://github.com/Sine-Of-Time/Omaha-Poker):  A program that evaluates the winner of a 2-player Omaha-High Hold’em poker game.